rabroldan/MDQRGenerator/README.md

   ```

 - You also need to install Tesseract.
 For Windows, you can find installation instructions [here](https://tesseract-ocr.github.io/tessdoc/Installation.html).
+- Please Ensure that you change "pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'" to the proper path of your tesseract
 # Features

 For now, the application will: